This piece was originally published on April 6, 2020, and was updated on October 17, 2022.

 If you defer payments, you’ll still have to pay the balance of your mortgage off, but now within a shorter time frame.
 Your lender will recalculate your monthly payments when you resume regular payments, so that your mortgage will still be paid off within the original amortization period.
 This will result in a higher monthly payment going forward.

 While extending your amortization period might be an option, it is a more involved process that may require refinancing.
+If you are still considering extending your amortization period, we recommend you use our amortization calculator to help you get a sense of what your payments might be in this scenario.

 - Interest is still being charged